tribixbite/awesome/README.md

 ## Python

+*   [jahwag/ClaudeSync](https://github.com/jahwag/ClaudeSync) - ClaudeSync is a Python tool that automates the synchronization of local files with Claude.ai Projects
 *   [SigmaNight/basiliskLLM](https://github.com/SigmaNight/basiliskLLM) - 🐍 Where LLMs Unite
 *   [swingmx/swingmusic](https://github.com/swingmx/swingmusic) -  Swing Music is a beautiful, self-hosted music player for your local audio files.
 Like a cooler Spotify ... but bring your own music.
 *   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.